katiana22/GDM-PCE/README.md

 * _data_ - Contains files with datasets and scripts required to run the examples.

+* _figures_ - Folder for saving the figures of the examples

 * _GDM_PCE.py_ - python code to perform the proposed method

 * _Example-1.py_ - Jupyter notebook for example 1